Chefs take spotlight at London debut music-and-food fest

 Back at On Blackheath, named for its locale in south London, Gizzi Erskine, a pop-up chef and TV personality who curated the Chef's Club, said the aim was to make fine dining more accessible and present it to a new audience.

 "We’ve chosen people who are doing the best that they're doing within the industry," Erskine told Reuters at the festival on Sunday.
-"Michelin-food for 25 pounds quid?
+"Michelin-food for 25 pounds quid ($40)?
 That means they're getting out there.
 They're showing people what they can do."

 She said that eating has become a more important part of festivals as people's desire for good food grows.